 2019 Innovation Fund & TVSF Recipients

 Cincinnati Children’s Innovation Ventures is pleased to announce the 2019 recipients of the annual Cincinnati Children’s Innovation Fund and recipients of the state of Ohio’s Third Frontier Technology Validation Start-up Fund (TVSF).
-This cycle, thirteen (13) projects have been funded, eleven (11) by the Innovation Fund and two (2) by TVSF.
+In 2019, fifteen projects were funded, eleven by the Innovation Fund and four by TVSF.